rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 ## Conditions

-Each rule can have multiple Conditions.
-Based on the [Policy](#policy), the rule will apply when all or any of the conditions are satisfied.
+Each action can have multiple Conditions.
+Based on the [Policy](#policy), the action will apply when all or any of the conditions are satisfied.
 Each Condition defines a Field selector using JsonPath, a particular match type (defined below), and a value.

 ![Oh noes :O](~@assets/img/wh-routing-rule-conditions-overview.png)

 ### Policy

-When more than one Condition is added to the Rule, you can select which policy to use for evaluating the Conditions.
+When more than one Condition is added to the Action, you can select which policy to use for evaluating the Conditions.

 * **all** All conditions must match
 * **any** At least one condition must match